 The problem with Dropbox is price and the fact that some features are locked for users valuing lower-priced plans.
 The Dropbox file size limit to price ratio leaves a little to be desired.
 To use all of the Dropbox’s features, you're going to need to shell out for a mid-tier or above plan.

 The Best Dropbox Alternatives

-By using zero-knowledge blockchain technology and maintaining a rigid user service model, Internxt users' files can only be accessed by the user and their chosen collaborators.
+By sticking to zero-knowledge technologies and maintaining a rigid user privacy model, Internxt users' files can only be accessed by the user and their chosen collaborators.
 That means no first or third-party access to data at all.

-Internxt is the best of the affordable Dropbox alternatives for users who value security and privacy above all else.
-For example if you’re doing freelance voice over work, you’ll need a secure service to share large files with your clients.
+Internxt really shines when it comes to working with confidential information or sensitive materials.
+For example, if you do freelance voice over work, you’ll need a secure service to share large files with your clients or collaborate with text to speech software developers.
 Internxt ensures it will remain encrypted and shared with specified collaborators.

-Pro: Built on blockchain with end-to-end encryption, safest and most secure service available.
+Pro: Open-source and all data gets end-to-end encrypted, safest and most secure service available.